 Your pearly whites need regular care and maintenance.
-We’ve covered zero waste toothbrushes and non-toxic toothpaste on this blog, but what about flossing?
+We’ve covered zero waste toothbrushes and toothpaste on this blog, but what about flossing?
 Is there a safe, effective, environmentally friendly way to floss?
 Plus, we look at eco floss brands that will help us avoid all the problems of traditional floss, while also cleaning your teeth to your satisfaction!

 - Best Eco friendly Floss